TK2F/CGModeling-Typing/README.md

 ### License

-This project is licensed under the MIT License.
+The software code of this project is licensed under the MIT License.
+The background music (BGM) and sound effects (SFX) used within the game are not covered by the MIT License and are subject to the terms of use of their respective providers.
 See the [LICENSE.md](LICENSE.md) file for details.

+---